 The department established in the year 2008, offers a two year CBCS-PG Programme, M A in Economics.
 The curriculum is designed to provide academic competence in the areas of both theoretical and applied economics, enhancing the professional objectives of students.
-The core courses establish the foundation necessary for the application of the theoretical and empirical tools of economic analysis to practical problems.
 The course is designed to reflect new developments in the discipline of Economics and is closely oriented towards the professional employment market in India and abroad.
-The focus of the department is to have an international understanding and scientific approach to the problems of present complex society.
-The ideas are built in the department with constant and energetic endeavour to revamp knowledge through self-questioning.

 We Believe in Difference